History

 Background

-The High Altitude Revegetation Committee was formed in 1973 and held its first Workshop in 1974.
-In the 1970’s, the changing governmental regulatory picture centered mostly on mining disturbances and a groundswell of interest in studying and protecting natural environments served as the impetus to organize this Committee.
-At that time, very little formal research on the subject of rehabilitating disturbances at high altitudes had been performed.
-Some forward-looking individuals from private companies, government and academia created the High Altitude Revegetation Committee with a mission to conduct research, and gather and disseminate information that would promote understanding of restoration and revegetation techniques that could be applied to disturbances at high elevations.
-In the early years a dearth of experience with plant materials that could be successfully established at high elevations led much emphasis to be placed on the vegetation aspects of rehabilitation.
-The types of activities studied and visited over the years include hard rock and strip mining, ski areas, road building, reservoirs, energy resource developments, resort and housing developments, recreation sites, parks, rangelands and forests, always with emphasis on methods and materials that would provide quality restoration and revegetation.
-The emphasis of the activities of this group continue to evolve with the times in order to address the changing needs of our membership for information that is relevant to their work and their current interests.
+In the 1970’s, the changing governmental regulatory picture promoted a groundswell of interest in studying and protecting natural environments.
+At that time, little formal research on rehabilitating disturbances at high elevations, including many different habitats and elevational zones, had been performed.
+Some forward-looking individuals from private companies, government agencies, and academia created the Committee for High Altitude Revegetation (now the HAR Committee) in 1973 with a mission to promote research and gather and disseminate information that would promote understanding of revegetation techniques applied to disturbances of unique, high elevation ecosystems.
+In the early years, a dearth of experience with plant materials that could be successfully established in these disturbed systems led HAR to emphasize the vegetation aspects of rehabilitation.
+Types of activities studied and sites visited over the years have included hard rock and strip mines, ski areas, road building projects, reservoirs, energy resource developments, resort and housing developments, recreation sites, parks, and fires and floods in rangelands and forests, always with emphasis on methods and materials that provide quality restoration and revegetation.
+The emphasis of HAR’s activities evolved to address the changing needs for current information about how to revegetate, reclaim, and rehabilitate disturbed ecosystems.
+For example, revegetation in the past utilized non-native species, whereas, native species are emphasized in current practice.

 Founding